DGRamya/planituserinterface/README.md

-# planituserinterface
-This is an Event planning website.
+This is an event planning website.